MammothGrowth/mg_gtm_guide/README.md

     var useCapture = true;
     el.addEventListener(eventName, {{MG - Click Events}}, useCapture);
 ```
-* MG - Track Calls is that block of code which we've stored as a Variable
+* MG - Click Events is that block of code which we've stored as a Variable

-2. Navigate to Variables >> 'MG - Track Calls'
+2. Navigate to Variables >> 'MG - Click Events'
 * Because we've attached the 'click' event listener to the body of the document, we are going to check the element that was clicked against some elements that we want to track.
 * In this code, each if statement represents a unique track call that we want to make.
 The element the user clicked is stored in the variable clickEl, and we want to compare that element to some CSS to see if the clicked element is in fact the one we want to trigger a track call.
 IE. clickEl is the button a user clicked, and we want to compare that to the CSS of a button we want to track clicks of.
 * Each value with brackets needs to be replaced with the CSS of elements you want to track.
 Example below.